3intermute/hvICE/README.txt

                 HVice
                 intrusion countermeasure electronics v0.4

-HVice is a proof of concept implementation of hypervisor enforced code integrity for the linux kernel using xen and libvmi. it requires no modification to the guest OS.
+HVice is a proof of concept implementation of hypervisor enforced code/data integrity for the linux kernel using xen and libvmi. it requires no modification to the guest OS.
-HVice achieves this via setting an event listening for writes on all pages between _text and _etext, as well as all of kernel rodata, then pausing the VM and logging the violation if an attempted write did not come from within kernel text.
+HVice achieves this setting all pages between _text and _etext and all of kernel rodata to not writable in the guests EPT, then pausing the VM and logging the violation if an attempted write did not come from within kernel text. writes by code within kernel text are ignored to prevent false positives due to kernel self patching.

 example: